ABZ-Aaron/Classic-Models-Pipeline/Documentation/DataModeling.md

 # Data Modeling

-For this project I've designed a dimensional model.

-The source database in postgres is an operational database.
-It's fully normalised and thus optimised for `transactions`.
-However, the target Data Warehouse should to be optimised for `analytics`.
+For this project, the source database in postgres is an operational database.
+It's fully normalised and thus optimised for single `transactions`.
+Ideally the target Data Warehouse should to be optimised for `analytics`.

 This is where `Dimensional Modeling` comes in.
-This technique helps to present data that is `simple to understand for users` and delivers `fast query performance`.
+This technique helps to present data that is `simple to understand for end users` and delivers `fast query performance`.
+One particular design option here is the `star schema`, which includes two main components:

-In particular, I've modelled the data as a `star` schema, as opposed to the 3rd Normal Form source database.
-Star schemas include two main components:

 1. Fact Tables - this stores performance measurements.
 For example, a single row in a fact table may represent a single item of an online shopping order, with `facts` or measurements like order line quantity.
 Other columns in the fact table would likely be foreign keys to lookup or `dimension` tables.
 1. Dimension Tables - these tables store context associated with the fact table.
 For example, you could have a `Date` dimension table, along with a `Product` dimension table.

 The star schema is so named because a fact table, surrounded by dimension tables (with lines joining them) resembles a star.
 A snowflake schema is much the same as a star schema, except that the dimension tables as further normalised.

-When designing a dimensional model, you'll want to layout the design somewhere, map source columns to target columns, etc. In our case, a basic excel file has been put together with details on each table [here](Documentation/TableDesign.xlsx).
+When designing a dimensional model, you'll want to describe the design, map source columns to target columns, and so on.
+For this project, some of these details were included within a simple excel file, which can be found [here](Documentation/TableDesign.xlsx).

 ## Dimenisional Modeling Steps